benchantech/music/freemusic/index.md

+---
+title: Where Did the Sheet Music Go?
+layout: default
+---

 ## 🎼 Where Did the Sheet Music Go?

 For years, I shared sheet music I had transcribed by ear — mostly from recordings, sometimes from memory — because I wanted to help others learn and play.
 But I've decided to take them all down.